SayOnce - Voice Dictation Software SayOnce - Voice Dictation Software

 SayOnce main window on Windows..

-Recognition runs on your PC using a local NVIDIA Parakeet model, so your audio is not sent to SoftOrbits servers for speech-to-text.
+Recognition runs on your PC using a local NVIDIA Parakeet TDT 0.6B v3 model (an int8 build, about 478 MB pulled once on first run), so your audio is not sent to SoftOrbits servers for speech-to-text.
+The part that matters most against superwhisper on Windows is that we ship it CPU-first.
+It does not lean on a capable NVIDIA graphics card for speed the way a Windows superwhisper user is told to, and we specifically fixed early launch crashes on older CPUs without the AVX-512 instruction set to make that hold on plain hardware.
 Instead of a subscription or a $249.99 lifetime, SayOnce is a one-time home license at around $49.99, and the free version gives you a set number of dictations per day with no expiry.
-Output runs through rules-based presets for prose and email that tidy punctuation and filler as you speak.
+Output runs through rules-based presets for prose, code, and email that tidy punctuation and filler as you speak.
 There is a personal dictionary for your own terms, snippets that expand a trigger into a block of text, and batch transcription that turns audio and video files into text in one pass.
 If your goal is to dictate straight into Word or any other app, that offline in-place workflow is the whole point.

 superWhisper's new Windows app